KervynH/Focused-YouTube/README.md

 - Disable auto play-next
 - Block ads (maybe not all)
 - Simplify UI

+## Customize Settings

+To customize the user-script, change the values of the object `SETTINGS` at the start of the code.

+The following features are disabled by default and can be enabled by changing `SETTINGS`.:
+- Remove streamed videos in subscriptions
 - Auto enable theater mode
 - Make video page content into single column

-## Customize Settings

-To customize the user-script, change the values of the object `SETTINGS` at the start of the code.

 ## Credit